Here’s why women are more likely to report vaccine side effects

 - RELATED: Does the covid vaccine cause menstruation irregularities?
 It certainly looks like it, says Norwegian researcher.

 Strong immune response, for better or worse

-Gender differences in relation to vaccines have received more attention in recent years, researchers wrote, in 2019.
+Gender differences in relation to vaccines have received more attention in recent years, researchers wrote in an article in the journal Seminars in Immunopathology, in 2019.

 Women and girls tend to develop stronger antibody responses and experience more side effects after vaccination than men, the researchers wrote.

 Young people tend to have stronger immune responses than older people in general, because the immune system weakens with age.
 And women's immune systems tend to mobilize more strongly than men's.

 “After infections, women tend to have stronger immune responses than men, both from antibodies and stronger T-cell responses,” says Gunnveig Grødeland, an immunologist and researcher at the Department of Clinical Medicine at the University of Oslo (UiO).

 Strong immune responses can be beneficial when the body is fighting off disease.